Thomega35/thomega35.github.io/index.md

 - SPORT \
 Rugby, Volley and bike

-- PROGRAMATION \
+- PROGRAMMING \
-Like to create game
+Like to create game and programs to solve problems